microsounds/atelier/readme.md

 [dpi1]: https://wiki.archlinux.org/title/HiDPI "A laundry list of hacks to have consistent-looking fonts everywhere under HiDPI"
 [dpi2]: https://blog.yossarian.net/2020/12/24/A-few-HiDPI-tricks-for-Linux "The real HiDPI experience on GNU/Linux"
 [dpi3]: http://wok.oblomov.eu/tecnologia/mixed-dpi-x11/#mixeddpiinx11 "Workarounds for mixed DPI multi-monitor setups in X11"

+## 2-in-1 convertibles and Tablet PCs
+On systems with an accelerometer exposed by `iio-sensor-proxy`, [`xwin-tabletd`](.local/bin/xwin-tabletd) will automatically rotate the display and digitizer input based on device orientation.

+_Quality of life features for pen input tablet PCs and 2-in-1 convertible laptops are still a work in progress._

 # Non-standard commands
 Several commands are extended to include impure functions, such as purposefully mangling config files, and have the following precedence when multiple versions exist: